Hingol mud volcanoes

 These are not located on the main road about a kilometer off the Makran Coastal Highway leading from Lasbela to Gwadar; the locals may provide guidance to the exact location.
-A landmark is a SSGC installation.
+A landmark is an SSGC installation.
 The site is a complex of three major mud volcanoes and a number of smaller ones.

-The three mud volcanoes of the location are named as Chandragup1, Chandragup2 and Chandragup3.
+The three main mud volcanoes of the location, known as the Chandragup Complex, are Chandragup 1, 2 and 3.
 One of which is a 300-foot-high mud volcano.
-It is a sacred annual pilgrimage site for Hindus, along with the closeby Hinglaj Mata mandir.
+It is a sacred annual pilgrimage site for Hindus, along with the close by Hinglaj Mata Temple.
 Also known as Chandrakup, the volcano is considered holy by Hindus and is an important stop for pilgrims on their way to the Hinglaj Mata temple.
 Devotees throw coconuts into the craters to make wishes and thank the gods for answering their prayers.

 Chandragup

-Chandragup is an active mud volcano located in Hingol National Park in Balochistan, Pakistan.
-Also known as Chandrakup, the volcano is considered holy by Hindus and is an important stop for pilgrims on their way to the shrine of Shri Hinglaj Mata temple.
+Chandragup is an active mud volcano located in Hingol National Park in the Pakistani Balochistan.
+Also known as Chandrakup, the volcano is considered holy by Hindus and is an important stop for pilgrims on their way to the Hinglaj Mata Temple.